dgldaniel/typeorm-relations/README.md

 ## Configure app

-Crie o database "gostack_desafio09" usando algum cliente de Postgres (PostBird, Pgadmin...)
+Create "gostack_desafio09" database using some Postgres service (PostBird, Pgadmin...)

-Verifique se estão corretas as credenciais do banco de dados no arquivo 'ormconfig.json'.
+Check that the database credentials in the file are correct 'ormconfig.json'.

-Com o serviço do Postgre ligado, faça a migração com o comando:
+With the Postgre service turned on, migrate with the command:

     $ yarn typeorm migration:run